sreekesari-vangeepuram/overthewire/overthewire/bandit/bandit11/work.md

 Rotated by 13 positions?

 ROT-13 is a Substitution Cipher which is very common in Cryptology.
-We shift the positions of each character is our test[plaintext] to form the cipher-text.
+We shift the positions of each character is our text[plaintext] to form the cipher-text.

 Checkout my repo at: `https://github.com/sreekesari-vangeepuram/ROT13-Substitution-Cipher` This is a simple Python Application, which encrypts & decrypts the data in a file with ROT13-Cipher.